 Next, it is equally important to dive into the details of your current pipeline and withdrawals.
 If you’re experiencing a reduced number of applications, then a restrictive pipeline is only going to make matters worse.
 Are there any changes to be implemented to make sure talent with the potential to succeed is making it through the initial stages?
 Are high potential candidates withdrawing before making it to interview?

-The solutions for improving candidate quality ring a lot of the same bells as improving application numbers.
+When it comes to Early Talent recruiting, the solutions for improving candidate quality ring a lot of the same bells as improving application numbers.
 With one of the first steps being the review of your attraction strategy.

 Candidates want to work for organisations with values they believe in, a consistent and credible reputation, and employee benefits.
 Are you showing candidates your best face?
 Or is your attraction strategy slacking on demonstrating the benefits of being employed by you?
 In such a competitive market for the best talent, an organisation with a better presence and attractive proposition will win over your candidates.
-Similarly, keeping candidates warm with regular communications can make the difference to high quality candidates remaining a part of your recruitment.
+Similarly, keeping candidates warm with regular communications can make the difference to high quality candidates remaining a part of your Early Talent recruitment.

 In addition, investigating your benchmarks and drop-out points is another tool in your arsenal.
 By establishing if there is any specific points in your assessment and selection process which seems to be impacting an unusual amount of candidates, you can ask yourself: is this question necessary?
 Does it represent a task or scenario a staff member is actually likely to encounter?
 Is it an accurate measure of success in the role?
 If the answer is no, or that the stage could be adapted to be more accurate, then perhaps this will allow more high quality candidates to pass through that stage of the pipeline.